 Undergraduates can find student jobs in meteorology and related fields throughout the various entities in the NWC and OU campus, as well as with private sector companies on OU's Research Campus and throughout the Oklahoma City metro.
 The experience and broad range of skills developed by these opportunities make students more competitive when applying for employment after graduation.
-The Cooperative Institute for Mesoscale Meteorological Studies (CIMMS), the Oklahoma Climate Survey and Mesonet, Storm Prediction Center, and others have employed Meteorology undergraduates.
+The Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO, formerly known as CIMMS), the Oklahoma Climate Survey and Mesonet, Storm Prediction Center, and others have employed Meteorology undergraduates.
 Some faculty also employ undergraduates within their research groups.